jamulussoftware/jamuluswebsite/wiki/en/Running-a-Server.md

  `/Applications/Jamulus.app/Contents/MacOS/Jamulus --serverbindip 192.168.0.100`

 **Note** Command line options will set the Server’s defaults at startup.
-You can override them with their corresponding GUI controls while the Server is running.
+You can override them while the Server is running using their corresponding GUI controls.

 ### The Server status icon